corda/corda-solutions/bn-apps/cordapp-updates-distribution/README.md

 ## Reporting CorDapp versions

 Versions of installed CorDapps can be reported via `ReportCordappVersionFlow`.
-CorDapp Distribution Service doesn't collect information about installed CorDapps, but rather CorDapps should be reporting their versions by themselves.
-Version reporting can help BNO to understand if participants have an outdated versions of CorDapps installed and to contact them offline to ask to upgrade.
+CorDapp Distribution Service doesn't collect information about installed CorDapps.
+CorDapps are expected to report their versions by themselves.
+Version reporting can help BNOs to understand if participants have an outdated versions of CorDapps installed and to contact them offline to ask to upgrade.

 BNOs can use `GetCordappVersionsFlow` and `GetCordappVersionsForPartyFlow` to query reported versions on their side.